FelipeH98/Developer_test/README.md

 - Initially I analyze the task that I'm working on and try to define input and output data for it.

-- If it's a complex task, I usually write steps that I need to solve the task before I code it, that's help me a lot to understand the whole problem and find the best solution.
+- If it's a complex task, I usually write steps that I need to solve the task before I code it, that help me a lot to understand the whole problem and find the best solution.

 - When I'm coding I leave a comment next to the most important lines or functions explaining what it does.